Benefits of partnering

 Partnerships with your ‘frenemies’

-If you are a cleaning business that only operates in a specific geographic area, consider passing leads that fall outside of your area to another reputable cleaner.
+A cleaning business that only operates in a specific geographic area may consider passing leads that fall outside of your area to another reputable cleaner.
 Perhaps you are plumber that doesn’t offer boiler installation services or a soft landscaper that doesn’t offer hard landscaping.
 In return, pass leads back in the other direction or pay a royalty.